bobbybudnick/SFS-Infrastructure/README.md

 2 Lattepanda original died during production of this device
 Important to boost incoming 5v to around 5.25v for stability with heavy USB load

-7. Windows tablet switch administration device 1 and 2 - installed
+7. Windows tablet switch administration device 1 - installed
 Attached to different subnet that is the same as switch
 Available for real time switch administration with monitoring/stats/QOS/VLAN